-As you age your skin pH increases it becomes more alkaline.
-As pH increases and the skin becomes more alkaline, it also gets dry and sensitive and is unable to fight the destructive enzyme that destroys collagen.
+As you age your skin pH increases, becoming more alkaline.
+As pH increases and your skin becomes more alkaline, it also gets dry and sensitive and is unable to fight a destructive enzyme that destroys collagen.
 This causes wrinkles and skin sagging.

 Your skin has 3 main layers and they all have very important functions.